Jamie McGhee

-Jamie McGhee (born 28 September 1989) is an English footballer and player/manager of Harrowby United.
+Jamie McGhee (born 28 September 1989) is an English footballer and player/manager of Sleaford Town.

 Early life

-He lived on Dryden Close, attending Harrowby Infants and the National school.
+Born in Grantham, Lincolnshire attending Harrowby Infants and the National school.

-Career
+Playing career

-McGhee is a graduate of the Mansfield Town youth academy, and made his first-team debut for the Stags near the end of the 2006-07 season, appearing as a substitute in the League Two games against Swindon and Bury.
-He did not feature for Mansfield's first-team in 2007-08, and appeared only once during the 2008-09 season (against York City in the Conference League Cup).
+McGhee is a graduate of the Mansfield Town youth academy, and made his first-team debut for the Stags near the end of the 2006–07 season, appearing as a substitute in the League Two games against Swindon and then Bury.

 He was released by Mansfield at the end of the season, and signed for Corby Town in July 2009.
+During the 2009–10 season he gained experience on loan, making two appearances for Rugby Town in the Southern Football League and also spending time at Spalding United in the United Counties League.

+In 2010 McGhee returned to his hometown club Grantham Town in the Northern Premier League Division One South.
+Over four seasons until 2014 he scored 29 goals in all competitions and was part of the side that reached the play-offs in 2011.
+Notable moments included a 90th-minute header from a free kick to secure a 1–0 win against Shepshed Dynamo in April 2011.

+McGhee joined Boston United on loan in January 2014, debuting against Solihull Moors in the Conference North.
+The move was made permanent later that year.
+He made over 35 appearances across the 2013–14 and 2014–15 seasons, scoring twice, including the opening goal in a 2–2 draw with former club Grantham Town in August 2014.